Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Materials and Methods

 \subsection{Problem Formulation}

 The task of glucose control in hybrid closed loop systems can be modelled as a partially observable Markov decision process (POMDP) described by (\(\mathcal{S}\), \(\mathcal{A}\), \(\Omega\), \(\mathcal{T}\), \(\mathcal{R}\), \(\mathcal{O}\)).
-In each timestep \(t\), the agent in a single state \(s \in \mathcal{S}\), performs an action \(a \in \mathcal{A}\) and receives a reward \(r = \mathcal{R}(s) \in \mathbb{R}\) before transitioning into a new state \(s' \in \mathcal{S}\) with probability \(P(s'|s, a) = \mathcal{T}(s, a, s')\).
+In each timestep \(t\), the agent in a single state \(s \in \mathcal{S}\), describing the current environment, interacts with the environment via an action \(a \in \mathcal{A}\) and receives a reward \(r = \mathcal{R}(s) \in \mathbb{R}\) specifying the optimality of the action, before transitioning into a new state \(s' \in \mathcal{S}\) with transition probability \(P(s'|s, a) = \mathcal{T}(s, a, s')\).
 In a POMDP, the agent is unable to directly view the next state \(s' \in \mathcal{S}\), and instead receives an observation \(o \in \Omega\) determined by probability \(P(o'|s', a) = \mathcal{O}(o', s', a)\) which provides insight into the next state \cite{Omidshafiei2017DeepObservability}.
-In the glucose control setting, the state and action are defined by the patient blood glucose value \(g_t\) and by the basal dose \(i_t\) in that timestep.
+In the glucose control setting, the state and action are defined by the patient blood glucose value \(g_t\) and by the basal insulin dose \(i_t\) in that timestep.
 The partial observability of the state results from the inherent noise in the CGM devices used to make blood glucose measurements and the dependency of blood glucose values on historical data, such as ingested carbohydrates \(c_t\), bolus doses \(b_t\) and previous blood glucose values \cite{Xie2018ReductionPolymer}.
 Contextual information was incorporated in this work by utilising the following state:

-This representation consists of the measured blood glucose values over the previous four hour period at 30 minute intervals (each $g_t$), an estimation of the combined insulin activity of basal and bolus insulin \(I_t\) and an estimation of carbohydrate activity \(M_t\) given by \cite{Toffanin2013DynamicVariation}:
+This representation consists of a rolling window of measured blood glucose values updated every three minutes using the past four hours of blood glucose data spaced at 30-minute intervals, with $g_t$ being the blood glucose in the current timestep and and $g_{t-8}$ being the blood glucose four hours prior.
+An estimation of the combined insulin activity of basal and bolus insulin (insulin-on-board) \(I_t\) and an estimation of carbohydrate activity \(M_t\) are also included and given by \cite{Toffanin2013DynamicVariation}: